sakti8093/1mg-project-unit-4/README.md

 **MAKING**

-I am a student of a Full stack web development course offered by Masai School.
+ we are student of a Full stack web development course offered by Masai School.
 During our construct week , we are assigned to create a clone of 1MG with a team of 5 members including me.
 After few discussion and meetings we divided work and started working.
 It took around 6 days to complete the clone with end to end user flow and desired functionality.

 **MY TEAM**